zleypner/thirdge/README.md

-# Third Age - Web3 Innovation & Blockchain Solutions
+# Thirdge - Web3 Innovation & Blockchain Solutions

-Third Age is a pioneering Web3 company dedicated to building the decentralized future through innovative products, professional services, and blockchain education.
+Thirdge is a pioneering Web3 company dedicated to building the decentralized future through innovative products, professional services, and blockchain education.

-## About Third Age
+## About Thirdge

 We empower individuals and organizations to embrace the decentralized economy by: